 Sleeping in the backcountry is one of my favorite aspects of family backpacking.
 There is nothing quite like falling asleep with the setting sun and waking up to beautiful sunrises and the sounds of birds to get you in a healthy rhythm.
 With the right gear, it also can be comfortable and cozy sleeping outdoors, no matter what mother nature throws at you.
-Many options are available for backpacking tents, and if you are just starting out purchasing gear, a visit to your local REI would be helpful to better understand what’s out there.
+Many options are available for backpacking tents, and if you are just starting out purchasing gear, a visit to your local REI would be helpful to better understand what’s out there, you also have the option to research into some of the biggest tents that could comfortably sleep a family, for example, see at allcampingstuff.com.
 The people that work there are passionate about outdoor adventures and they genuinely like helping you make the right purchases for your own travels.
 If there isn’t an REI near you, their website has great information to help you choose how best to spend your hard earned cash.
 They even have rental equipment, including tents and backpacks, available in many of their stores so that you can try out backpacking without investing a large amount of money.
 I’ve also purchased much loved gear on both Amazon and Sierra Trading Post.
 So no matter where you live, family backpacking tents and gear is easily accessible.

 Family Backpacking Tents: